-If the ANM system detects a network issue which requires action to manage a constraint, it starts to work through MOM's latest merit order list, which it filters as necessary for the specific constraint, and is checking against any Primacy rules3.
+If the ANM system detects a network issue which requires action to manage a constraint, it starts to work through MOM's latest merit order list, which it filters as necessary for the specific constraint.
 In this example, the process starts with Party A. The ANM system sends a signal to Party A to reduce output, with Party A then expected to action this.
 If an instruction does not elicit a response (or an adequate response) the ANM system continues to work down the merit order issuing instructions until the required level of response needed to alleviate the constraint is delivered.